Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 What is the best software I can use to control my PC lighting?

 1. Corsair iCUE – Wide range of features

 Corsair always aims to create something distinctive and remarkable.
 The iCUE app from Corsair is the only one that provides extra features.

-With the Corsair iCUE, you can regulate fan speed, keyboard key function, and mouse DPI settings in addition to lighting.
+With the Corsair iCUE, you can regulate fan speed, keyboard key function, mouse DPI settings, and lighting.

-The primary disadvantage is that this software can only be used to control Corsair devices such as Corsair keyboards.
-It’s a fantastic app to use besides this.
+The primary disadvantage is that this software can only control Corsair devices such as Corsair keyboards.
+Besides this, it’s a fantastic app to use.

 2. RGB Fusion 2.0 – Best for compatibility

-One of the greatest programs for managing your RGB lighting effects is RGB Fusion.
+RGB Fusion is one of the greatest programs for managing your RGB lighting effects.
 This software can synchronize different effects between all devices.

-When you want to individually personalize the light effects and have a fantastic gaming experience, this is your best choice.
+This is your best choice when you want to personalize the light effects individually and have a fantastic gaming experience.